Teens may have trouble getting morning-after pill

-In most states, anyone age 17 and over can get the pill without a prescription, as a result of a 2009 decision by the U.S. Food and Drug Administration.
+In most states, anyone age 17 and over can get the pill -- taken to prevent pregnancy after unprotected sex -- without a prescription, as a result of a 2009 decision by the United States Food and Drug Administration.

-But the new research suggests some pharmacies may not always stock the medication, also known as Plan B, or workers may think only older patients can get it over the counter - and teens may have trouble accessing emergency contraception as a result.
+But the new research suggests some pharmacies may not always stock the medication, also known as Plan B, or workers may think only older patients can get it over the counter -- and girls may have trouble accessing emergency contraception as a result.

-“This is a delicate topic, and it could be something that’s very sensitive for the teenager calling,” said Dr. Tracey Wilkinson, a pediatrician at Boston Medical Center and the lead author of the study published in the journal Pediatrics.
+“This is a delicate topic, and it could be something that’s very sensitive for the teenager calling,” said Dr. Tracey Wilkinson, the study’s lead author and a pediatrician at Boston Medical Center.

 “If you don’t give the right information or you’re not willing to have a discussion about how to help get the medication, the adolescent might just give up,” she told Reuters Health.